-SuperSport & Sundowns players nominated for top African awards - Eyewitness News — Nigeria Today
+CAF releases list of 30 finalists for African Player of the Year Award - Daily Post Nigeria — Nigeria Today

 Liverpool's Mane, United's Bailly on African Player award shortlist

-Mahrez excluded from CAF nominees
+Title-holder Mahrez excluded from CAF nominees

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.